A History of Hanover Park

-In 1873, what was then called the Chicago & Pacific Railroad laid tracks on the property of a settler named Edwin Bartlett.
+In 1873, what was then called the Chicago & Pacific Railroad laid tracks on the Illinois property of a settler named Edwin Bartlett.
 He donated some of his land for a train station and a grain elevator.
 Around the train station sprung the small community of Ontarioville, with many businesses along the main road.
-A village grew up around this neighborhood, with schools, stores, farms, and homes.
-Eventually, in 1958, this tight-knit community was incorporated as Hanover Park.
+In 1958, the village around this community was incorporated as Hanover Park.

 Click on "View Exhibition" to learn how Hanover Park has evolved through the ages.
-Images from the Hanover Park Historic Committee.
+Images borrowed from the Hanover Park Historic Committee.
+The Hanover Park Historic Committee meets every fourth Tuesday of the month at 6PM at Village Hall.

 -